jeffreysbrother/jeffreysbrother.github.io/_posts/2017-06-24-pure-logic.md

 \neg({Px}\lor{Qy}) \Rightarrow (\neg{Px})\land(\neg{Qy})
 $$

 It says merely that from x we can infer y.
-And here's an example of distributive property for multiplication:
+And here's an example of distributive property in an arithmetical context:

 $$
 2({x} + {y}) \Rightarrow 2{x} + 2{y}